writethedocs/www/docs/conf/portland/2022/sponsors/prospectus.rst

 Writing Day
 -----------

-Sponsor the Writing Day, where we get together to help improve the documentation of many projects.
+Sponsor the Writing Day on Sunday, where we get together to help improve the documentation of many projects.
 This is great for any company that is looking for contributors to their open source projects.

 **{{sponsorship.second_draft.price}}**

+- **Logistics**: The Writing Day is during the day Sunday.

 Inquiries
 =========